Police: Bridgeport man punched ex's dog

 Updated

-BRIDGEPORT - A Bridgeport man allegedly punched his ex-girlfriend's dog Sunday, police say, leading to his arrest.
+BRIDGEPORT - Police say a Bridgeport man punched his ex-girlfriend's dog Sunday, leading to his arrest.

 Junaro Cruz is facing multiple charges, including animal cruelty and violating a protection order.